 Under the diligent leadership of Mr. Larry Parmanand, the Association has introduced a new community initiative by presenting awards to qualified candidates from the Police Force & Medical Services.
 These awards are presented annually to those who have excelled at their duties and services to the community, and have actively participated in various events involving cultural appreciation, vocational training and race relations.

-2010 saw a historic change in leadership with the Association electing Mrs. Mira Mahtani as its first lady President.
-Mrs. Mahtani was extremely active in organizing various charitable causes and cultural programmes for the community in Hong Kong, notably the Diwali Ball of the India Association and India Club.
+2010 saw a historic change in leadership with the India Association electing the late Mrs. Mira Mahtani as its first female President.
+Mrs. Mahtani had been part of the India Association for several years and had been extremely active in organizing various charitable causes and cultural programmes for the community in Hong Kong, notably the Diwali Ball of the India Association and India Club over the years.